vladysolonyi/indesign-scripts/README.md

 4. Open the Scripts panel in InDesign.
 In the **User** folder you should see your linked **basil.js** directory.

 5. To run the scripts just double-click the one you want to execute.

+## 😩 Compatibility
+  - Tested in Adobe InDesign 2023 (18.2.1)
+  - Working on MacOS Ventura 13.3